Malaria is a mosquito-borne disease caused by parasites of the plasmodium family. If left undiagnosed and untreated, malaria can be fatal.

 The WHO recommends that pregnant women avoid travelling to areas with a high risk of contracting malaria, as malaria of any strain can be dangerous for both mother and baby.
 Malaria during pregnancy can increase the risk of premature birth, low birth rate, restricted growth, stillbirth or miscarriage.

-Malaria can be diagnosed with a blood test.
-If there is a possibility you have malaria, a blood test will be carried out immediately and the results processed on the same day.
+Malaria is diagnosed with a blood test.
+If there is a possibility you have malaria, a blood test will be conducted immediately and the results processed on the same day.

-Non-severe malaria can usually be treated at home with prescription-only antimalarials.
-The type of antimalarial used is dependent on the type of malaria, the severity of symptoms, where the malaria was caught, whether antimalarials were taken to prevent malaria and whether you are pregnant.
+Non-severe malaria treatment can usually occur at home with prescription-only antimalarials.
+The type of antimalarial used is dependent on these factors:

 Severe malaria is treated in a hospital, as the patient will need to have their kidneys, lungs and blood sugar levels monitored.
 The standard treatment in the UK is a quinine injection into the bloodstream, followed by an antimalarial.